Leci37/TensorFlow-stocks-prediction-Machine-learning-RealTime/README.md

 ##### Add news sentiment indicator
 You get the news for each stock with `news_get_data_NUTS.get_news_sentiment_data()` this method gets all the associated news from: INVESTING.com, YAHOO.com and FINVIZ.COM.

+News is obtained from yahoo and finviz.com, (see file https://github.com/Leci37/TensorFlow-stocks-prediction-Machine-learning-RealTime/blob/master/news_sentiment/news_get_data_NUTS.py ) **NO NEWS FROM TWITTER** in this version, just publish result on it.
+While news are obtained, the news are not valued by the TensorFlow models as of today. (providers with little and poor data).

 ( it uses investpy API , which recently october 2022 has started to fail , probably due to investing[.com](https://github.com/alvarobartt/investpy) blocking <https://github.com/alvarobartt/investpy> )